StemhubSmarthome/codesmine-docs-en/docs/smartHomeIoT/case08.md

 ![auto_fit](images/Case8/Case8_ass1.png)<P>

 <span id="subtitle">Step 2</span><P>
-Stick the paper to the rod, stick some weight at the bottom, install the rod into servo and  <BR><P>
+Stick the paper to the rod, stick some blu Tack as weight at the bottom, install the rod into servo  <BR><P>

 ![auto_fit](images/Case8/Case8_ass2.png)<P>